Free Budgeting Course

 - Closed Circle: Fixed spending with clear boundaries.

 What should this “circle” include?
 Obligations, necessities, and possibly even wants.
-But how do we balance this as Christians?
-Is it right to spend money on personal desires when others are in need?
+But how do we balance this?
 While God delights in providing for our desires, the key is to pray and seek His will before including wants in our budget.
-It’s about discerning the right timing and purpose, rather than acting like a child demanding more.
+It’s about discerning the right timing and purpose.

 Creating a Budget: Defining Your Circle